orbs-network/orbs-spec/behaviors/services/transaction-pool.md

   * Check transaction timestamp, accept only transactions that haven't expired.
     * Transaction is expired if its timestamp is earlier than current time minus the [configurable](../config/shared.md) expiration window (eg. 30 min).
 * Verify pre order checks (like signature and subscription) for all transactions by calling `VirtualMachine.TransactionSetPreOrder`.
-  * Remove invalid transactions, include only transactions that are valid for pre-order.
+  * Remove invalid transactions from the block and from the pending pool, include only transactions that are valid for pre-order.
+* If we are marked as the gateway for this transaction in the pending pool, it was originated by the node's public api.
+    * If indeed local, update the registered public api service by calling its `HandleTransactionError`.
+      * Provide block height and timestamp according to the last committed block.
+*
 &nbsp;
 ## `ValidateTransactionsForOrdering` (method)